Frequently Asked Questions

 Is there a limit to the number of people within an organization that can access the Portal courses and resources?

-The Portal provides a convenient way for law enforcement professionals and community partners to access interactive online training.
 There is no limit to the number of personnel within an organization that may benefit from these free community policing resources.

 How do people register for courses?